-The established retail core of Clonegal must be maintained and promoted as the main retail centre in the immediate catchment area.
+The established retail core of the Hacketstown element of the overall town complex must be maintained and promoted as the main retail centre in the immediate catchment area.
 Local retailing will be promoted at central focal points and in areas where existing car parking is available.
 These areas will generally cater for neighbourhood provision to meet the needs of existing and proposed residential areas.
 These neighbourhood facilities must be centrally located.